-The selection mechanism discussed above is hardware based.
-A comparator is used to select the aptest power supply for the board.
-The comparator on the Arduino Uno is (an IC) a device that compares two inputs and then drives the output to either 5V or ground (In our case).
+The selection mechanism discussed above is hardware-based.
+We use a comparator to select the most apt power supply for the board.
+The comparator on the Arduino Uno is (an IC) a digital electronic device that compares two inputs and then drives the output to either 5V or ground (In our case).

-The output of the comparator is connected to a p-channel MOSFET.
-The transistor acts as a switch and depending on the output of the comparator it makes the decision to either get its 5V from the comparator or the USB power line.
+The output of the comparator is connected to an Arduino p MOSFET.
+The MOSFET acts as a switch.
+And depending on the output of the comparator it makes the decision to either get its 5V from the comparator or the USB power line.

-The output of the MOSFET then connects to the 5V line at the output of the LDO voltage regulator (not shown in above diagram) and to the on-board 3.3V regulator.
+The output of the Arduino p MOSFET then connects to the 5V line at the output of the LDO voltage regulator (not shown in the above diagram) and to the onboard 3.3V regulator.

 Working of the Multiple Input Management Subsystem

-If Vin > 3.3V, the comparator is driven to 5V and the P-MOSFET turns on to allow power to flow in through the barrel connector.
+If Vin > 3.3V, the comparator is driven to 5V and the Arduino P-MOSFET turns off (open switch) to allow power to flow in through the barrel connector.

-If Vin < 3.3V, the comparator is driven to GND, and the P-MOSFET turns off to allow power to be sourced from the USB port.
+If Vin < 3.3V, the comparator is driven to GND, and the P-MOSFET turns on (closed switch) to allow power to be sourced from the USB port.

-The MOSFET acts as a switch here and sources the right power supply.
+The Arduino MOSFET acts as a switch here and sources the right power supply.
 It either supplies power from the USB connection.
 Or it supplies power from the barrel connector, keeping the serial communication part of the USB intact.
-The output from the MOSFET is fed to the on-board 3.3V regulator which then generates the 3.3V that we can use.
-In this way, multiple inputs are handled by the comparator-MOSFET duo, and we have one less thing to worry about.
+The output from the MOSFET is fed to the onboard 3.3V regulator.
+This regulator then generates the 3.3V that we can use.
+In this way, the comparator-MOSFET duo handles multiple power inputs, and we have one less thing to worry about.

-This article should now enable you to understand how the power expansion rail is wired.
+In this article, we have seen the wiring of the power expansion rail.
 It should also help you answer the question of how is it possible to have the barrel connector power up the Arduino and simultaneously attach a USB cable to transfer data to the Arduino microcontroller.
-With this we wrap up the Arduino Uno power supply subsystem, in the next post we will, look at the ATmega16U2 subsystem.
+With this, we wrap up the Arduino Uno power supply subsystem.